Claims Payment Policy and Practices

 Sometimes our members need access to drugs that are not listed on the plan's formulary (drug list).
 These medications are initially reviewed by L.A.
 Care through the formulary exception review process.
 The provider can submit the request to us by faxing the Pharmacy Formulary Exception Request form.

-For standard exception review of Drug requests where the request was denied, the timeframe for review is 72 hours from when we receive the request.
-For expedited exception review requests where the request was denied, the timeframe for review is 24 hours from when we receive the request.
+For initial standard exception review of drug requests, the timeframe for review is 72 hours from when we receive the request.
+For initial expedited exception review requests, the timeframe for review is 24 hours from when we receive the request.
 If the drug is denied, you have the right to an external review.
+For external review of standard exception requests that were initially denied, the timeframe for review is 72 hours from when we receive the request.
+For external review of expedited exception requests that were initially denied, the timeframe for review is 24 hours from when we receive the request.

 Each time we process a claim submitted by your health care provider, we explain how we processed it on an Explanation of Benefits (EOB) form.